 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.

 Listen to our Podcast called Dusty Roads.
 You can find it on all major podcast platforms.
 Try out listening to one of our podcasts by clicking here.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information

 What is Marxism?

-Marxism is the political, social, and economic theory that is named after Karl Marx.
+Marxism is the political, social, and economic theory named after Karl Marx.
 A major contributor to Marxism was Friedrich Engels.
-Marx and Engel’s economic theory examines the effect that capitalism has on labor, productivity, society, and overall economic development.
-They believe the relationship between the capitalist or business owners and the workers or laborers is exploitative and the workers are always at a disadvantage.
+Marx and Engel’s economic theory examines capitalism’s effect on labor, productivity, society, and overall economic development.
+They believe the relationship between the capitalist or business owners and the workers or laborers is exploitative, and the workers are always at a disadvantage.

 You can learn more by reading What is Marxism?
 The Marxist Thought Explained In Simple Terms by clicking here.

-Confucius was a renowned Chinese philosopher, politician educator.
-He lived over 2,500 years ago, yet his social and moral beliefs continue to influence many parts of Asia today.
+Confucius was a renowned Chinese philosopher and politician educator.
+He lived over 2,500 years ago, yet his social and moral beliefs still influence many parts of Asia today.
 During his lifetime, he had a group of disciples and wrote what is known as the Analects.
-No other person in China’s history has affected the world as much as Confucius.
+No other person in China has affected the world as much as Confucius.

 You can learn more by reading Who Was Confucius And Why Was He Important? by clicking here.